The post Say It Display It® ‘a heart grown business designed to inspire’ appeared first on Dallas Yoga Magazine.

 The post Juan Johnson: Vibe, Community & Fun appeared first on Dallas Yoga Magazine.

-Message from Amma: The Hugging Saint
+]]>The post Message from Amma: The Hugging Saint appeared first on Dallas Yoga Magazine.

-Introduction by: “AJ” Amy Jo Crowell, Publisher Dallas Yoga Magazine & Co-Founder Cosmic Yogi Festival
+]]>Introduction by: “AJ” Amy Jo Crowell, Publisher Dallas Yoga Magazine & Co-Founder Cosmic Yogi Festival

 I have been so blessed to have seen Amma in the Dallas Fort Worth Metroplex several times over the years.
 I look forward to seeing her during her American tour to be hugged and blessed by this magnificent Indian woman.
 The intense energy that exudes from Amma as she hugs you and whispers a mantra in your ear is a feeling I have only felt with Amma.
 The energy she shares with her hugs is freeing but at the same time overwhelming.
 I have had to sit down immediately because I was light headed but I also wanted to take the time to embrace the sweet feeling of pure love she radiates.
 I was in India this year during Amma’s visit to the metroplex, so I missed her, but her visit was one that made a lasting impression on thousands.